RSS-Engineering/terraform/docs/modules/datadog_aws_integration.md

 * `app_key` - Datadog integration App key
 * `api_key` - (sensitive) Datadog integration API key
 * `host_tags` - A map of strings to be applied as tags to each metric ingested through this integration.
 The key-value pair will be converted to a single tag formatted like "{k}:{v}"
+* `namespace_rules` - Specifically enables or disables metric collection for specific AWS namespaces for this _AWS account only_.
+A list of namespaces can be found at the [available namespace rules API endpoint](https://docs.datadoghq.com/api/v1/aws-integration/#list-namespace-rules).